IBM/cat/README.md

 ### Documentation

-Documentation can be found primarily in this file and soon at Cora's github pages.
+Documentation can be found primarily in this file and soon at Consist's github pages.

 ## Contribute